Covering of the Senne: Controversy and opposition

-The Belgian Parliament had recently passed a law allowing the expropriation of privately owned land by the government when the land was to be used for the "greater good".
+The Belgian Parliament had passed a law in 1858 allowing the expropriation of privately owned land by the government when the land was to be used for the "greater good".
 This could be done even if the project was still speculative in nature, and allowed for more land to be taken beyond what was strictly necessary for a project.
 The city expropriated large swathes of the lower town, counting on reselling the land for a profit, which, after the project was complete, would be on a grandiose modern boulevard in an upper-class neighbourhood.
-The selling of land after the completion of the project was seen as a way of financing the project itself.
-That the poorer residents of the lower town were forced away into other already overcrowded districts or into the surrounding suburbs did not trouble the upper classes very much, as the displaced residents did not pay taxes or have the right to vote.
+The selling of land after the project's completion was seen as a way of financing the project itself.
+That the lower town's poorer residents were forced away into other already overcrowded districts or into the surrounding suburbs did not trouble the upper classes very much, as the displaced residents did not pay taxes or have the right to vote.

-Even after Suys' proposal was officially adopted, Anspach faced strong opposition to the project.
+Even after Suys' proposal was officially adopted in 1865, Anspach faced strong opposition to the project.
 This opposition came first from engineers who felt that the covering was incompatible with Brussels' geology, would accumulate potentially dangerous gases and would not be able to handle enough water to prevent floods.
-Others opposed to the project complained about the high taxes resulting from its high cost, poor compensation for seized property and the lack of public input into the project.
+Others opposed to the project complained about the soaring taxes resulting from its high cost, poor compensation for seized property and the lack of public input into the project.
 The press accused Anspach of being responsible for demolishing Brussels' old town, and published numerous caricatures mocking him.

-A liberal, Anspach feared the weakness and rigidity of the government and therefore gave the work of covering the river to a private British company, the Belgian Public Works Company (the English name was used), which was created for the task.
-However, partway through construction, it was forced to relinquish control to the City of Brussels after an embezzlement scandal in which a company director allegedly attempted to steal 2.5 million Belgian francs from the company.
+A liberal, Anspach feared the government's weakness and rigidity and therefore gave the work of covering the river to a private British company, the Belgian Public Work Company (the English name was used), which was created for the task.
+The contract was signed on 15 June 1866, and the contractor was given three years for the undertaking.
+However, partway through construction, it was forced to relinquish control to the City of Brussels after an embezzlement scandal in which a company director, Frédéric Doulton, allegedly attempted to steal 2.5 million Belgian francs from the company.
 Anspach only barely kept his office in the 1869 by-elections.